tytydraco/yessleep/out/The_previous_family_of_our_new_home_left_behind_a_disturbing_secret.md

 The more we thought about it, the more worried we became.
 We tried to forget about it for the remainder of the night, but eventually, we decided that we had to tell Kai how his family made us feel unsafe and that we didn't want to reach out to them again.

 So we started using the Ouija board again and presented him with the above.
-At that moment, objects in the room started flying.

-We decided to try and use the Ouija board again and I presented him with what had happened.
-At that moment, objects in the room started flying around.
+At that moment, objects in the room started flying, so he seemed very angry.

 We were all in shock, but I knew we had to get Kai some closure.
 I asked him "Did your family hurt you?
 Did they do something bad to you?"